c-bertran/42-exam-shell/SECURITY.md

 ## Supported Versions

-The following versions of the 42-exam-shell project are currently supported with security updates:
+The following versions of the CodeShell project are currently supported with security updates:

 | Version  | Supported          |
 | -------- | ------------------ |